felipendc/vicyos-hefftor-polybar/README.md

 **This is the very new modified version of this Polybar.
 It might seem kind of bloated but, dont't worry.
 It's just my Laptop screen.**<br />

 In this version, I customized it to suit my daily needs.
 And I'm also been a good guy to my younger brother and for some newbies.
 Why?<br />
-Look at those "Terminal, File Manager Chromium Browser and Pavucontrol".
+Look at those "Terminal, File Manager, Chromium Browser and Pavucontrol".
 It will give them a hand.
 And the newbies I mean: "My Mom & Sister".<br />

 ![Demo](https://i.imgur.com/ns7i3tR.jpg)